 As soon as the Diamond Dust bath bomb hits the water it begins to fizzle away, light pastel pinks, oranges, yellows and creamy white foam sizzles out of the bath bomb as it charges around like a speed boat, dancing on the waters surface.

 It’s a fairly slow fizzer and although it’s not big for bath art, there are several beautiful bath art shots of it on Instagram if you search via the hashtag #DiamondDustBathBomb.
 My photos in this review do the bath bomb no justice at all so please do check the hashtag out on Instagram.

 Once the bath bomb has fully dissolved you are left with milky-peach-water that is jam packed with gorgeous shimmer.
-Lush weren’t lying when they said that this bath bomb was a sparkler!
+Lush weren’t lying when they said that this bath bomb was a sparkler.
 I wish I could have gotten a photo of the shimmer for this review but it’s so hard to capture on camera.
-It’s a bath bomb you have to experience for yourself to see its true potential and beauty.
+It’s a bath bomb you have to experience for yourself to see its true glittery potential.